C0deH4cker/SuperCalc/README.md

 	(8 - (9 * (((6 ^ 2) + (3 / 7)) ^ 3)))
 	-149229631/343 (-435071.810495627)

 Another usage of SuperCalc's verbose output is with functions.
 For verbosity >= 1, SuperCalc will print a parenthesized version of the function declaration, showing the function's name, argument names, and body.
-For verbosity >= 2, SuperCalc will also print the function's name, argument names, and the parse tree of it's body.
+For verbosity >= 2, SuperCalc will also print the function's name, argument names, and the parse tree of its body.

 Examples of printing functions verbosely: